ketamethane/tp/docs/UserGuide.md

 ### Deleting a student: `deletestu`

-This feature allows you to remove a specific student.
+This feature allows you to remove a specific student from the student list.
 If a student has left the module or swapped tutorial group, you can delete him or her from the list.

 Format: `deletestu INDEX`